Improving access to Farm Household Allowance (FHA)

 Department of Human Services

-The Department of Human Services (DHS) is responsible for receipt of FHA applications, assessment of these applications, FHA payments and individual case management.
+The Department of Human Services (DHS) is responsible for receipt and assessment of FHA applications, and, FHA payments and individual case management.

 - the FHA application process